 Nicole Wetsman of The Verge recently penned an in-depth article about the many security issues plaguing the global health care sector.
+Protecting medical devices is not an easy job.
 As Wetsman observes, most hospitals and physicians are unprepared to counter critical cybersecurity threats, even though they pose a clear and present danger to public health.

 Connected Medical Devices: Cyberattacks and Vulnerabilities

 “The health care industry increasingly relies on technology that’s connected to the internet: from patient records and lab results to radiology equipment and hospital elevators,” she writes.
 “That’s good for patient care, because it facilitates data integration, patient engagement and clinical support.
 On the other hand, those technologies are often vulnerable to cyberattacks, which can siphon off patient data, hijack drug infusion devices to mine cryptocurrency, or shut down an entire hospital until a ransom is paid.”

 These vulnerabilities, says Wetsman, have prompted the FDA to issue specific guidelines that detail how medical device manufacturers should manage security risks – both before and after products are put on the market.
 The FDA also illustrated the importance it places on keeping medical devices secure when the government agency hosted a workshop on the subject in January 2019.

 “At the workshop, a group of device makers (including big names like Abbott and Medtronic) committed to working closely with [white hat] hackers and security researchers on vulnerabilities,” she adds.